JoshTheAnalyst-23/Project-1/README.md

 8. JP_Sales: The sales of the game in Japan, measured in millions of copies sold.
 9. Other_Sales: The sales of the game in other regions, measured in millions of copies sold.
 10. Global_Sales: The total worldwide sales, which is the sum of sales from all regions.

+# Problem Statement
+1. What are the top 5 best-selling games globally?
+2. How do the global sales compare across genres?
+3. Which platform has the highest sales in North America?
+4. What are the top 3 genres in Europe based on sales?
+5. Are there any noticeable differences in genre popularity between Japan and other regions?
+6. Which platform has shown the highest average global sales?
+7. How does the total sales for older platforms (e.g., PS2, NES) compare to newer ones (e.g., PS4, XOne)?
+8. What is the most popular genre in terms of global sales?
+9. Are there any genres that are consistently underperforming in all regions?
+10. How have global sales trended over the years?
+11. Are there any notable years with a significant increase or decrease in sales?
+12. Which publisher has the highest total global sales?
+13. Are there any publishers dominating specific regions?
+14. Create a bar chart showing the total sales for the top 5 platforms globally.

+# Analytical tools required
+1. Microsoft Excel
+2. R Studio

+# Operation performed
+1. Data organizing (Excel)
+2. Data cleaning (Excel)
+3. Data transformation (Excel)
+4. Data manipulation (R)
+5. Data visualization (R)

+# R packages used
+1. dplyr: Used for data manipulation
+2. ggplot2: Used for data visualization